AlibabaCloudDocs/elasticsearch/intl.en-US/Logstash/Pipeline task management/Logstash configuration files.md

 }
 ```

 Each part can contain one or more plug-ins.
-For example, if you specify multiple filter plug-ins, Logstash applies the plug-ins in the order that they appear in the configuration file.
+If you specify multiple filter plug-ins, Logstash applies the plug-ins in the order that they appear in the configuration file.

 **Note:**

 -   If the configuration file contains a parameter similar to `last_run_metadata_path`, the file path must be provided by Logstash.
-The Logstash backend provides /ssd/1/ls-cn-xxxxxxx/logstash/data/ for test purposes.
-Data stored in this path will not be deleted.
+The Logstash backend provides the /ssd/1/ls-cn-xxxxxxx/logstash/data/ path for test purposes.
+The system does not delete the data stored in this path.
 Make sure that your disk has sufficient storage space when you use this path.
--   If you have used the JDBC driver to configure a pipeline, you must append `allowLoadLocalInfile=false&autoDeserialize=false` following `jdbc_connection_string` to improve security.
-Otherwise, when you add a Logstash configuration file, the scheduling system reports a verification failure error.
-Example: `jdbc_connection_string => "jdbc:mysql://xxx.drds.aliyuncs.com:3306/test-database? allowLoadLocalInfile=false&autoDeserialize=false"`.
+-   For security purposes, if you use a JDBC driver to configure a pipeline, you must add `allowLoadLocalInfile=false&autoDeserialize=false` at the end of the `jdbc_connection_string` parameter, such as `jdbc_connection_string => "jdbc:mysql://xxx.drds.aliyuncs.com:3306/test-database?allowLoadLocalInfile=false&autoDeserialize=false"`.
+Otherwise, the system displays an error message that indicates a check failure.

 ## Plug-in configuration

-The configuration of a plug-in consists of the plug-in name and a set of plug-in properties.
-For example, the input part in the following configuration defines two file plug-ins, and each plug-in contains the `path` and `type` properties.
+The configuration of a plug-in consists of the plug-in name and a collection of plug-in properties.
+In the following configuration, the input part defines two beats plug-ins, and each plug-in contains the `port` and `host` properties.

 ```
 input {
-  file {
+  beats {
-    path => "/var/log/messages"
+    port => 5044
-    type => "syslog"
+    host => "118.11.xx.xx"
   }

-  file {
+  beats {
-    path => "/var/log/apache/access.log"
+    port => 514
-    type => "apache"
+    host => "192.168.xx.xx"
   }
 }
 ```

-The configurations supported by different plug-ins vary with the plug-in types.
-For more information, see [Input plugins](https://www.elastic.co/guide/en/logstash/7.4/input-plugins.html), [Output plugins](https://www.elastic.co/guide/en/logstash/7.4/output-plugins.html), [Filter plugins](https://www.elastic.co/guide/en/logstash/7.4/filter-plugins.html), and [Codec plug-ins](https://www.elastic.co/guide/en/logstash/7.4/codec-plugins.html).
+The configurations supported by different plug-ins vary based on the plug-in types.
+For more information, see [Input plugins](https://www.elastic.co/guide/en/logstash/7.4/input-plugins.html), [Output plugins](https://www.elastic.co/guide/en/logstash/7.4/output-plugins.html), [Filter plugins](https://www.elastic.co/guide/en/logstash/7.4/filter-plugins.html), and [Codec plugins](https://www.elastic.co/guide/en/logstash/7.4/codec-plugins.html).

 ## Value types